-6.1 The Housing Services Manager is ultimately responsible for all court referrals and they, prior to any referral being made, must approve all cases.
+6.1 The Head of Housing Services is ultimately responsible for all court referrals and they, prior to any referral being made, must approve all cases.
 The Committee will only become involved in cases once they have reached the final stage i.e. award of Decree for ejection.